 1. Try Everything On ~ Every brand seems to fit differently.
 Unlike walking into a name brand store where you generally know your size, the myriad brands and eras from which all these pieces hail leaves no continuity in how a particular size might fit the shopper.
 Brands with the same number size might be different measurements or cut differently.
 The piece may have even been altered.
 If possible, try on everything before you buy.
 You just never know.
-(And to be honest, I’ve put more pieces back on the rack that I thought would perfect but didn’t fit well at all than I ever would have expected as a novice thrifter.)
+(And to be honest, I’ve put more pieces back on the rack that I thought would be perfect but didn’t fit well at all than I ever would have expected as a novice thrifter.)
+Many thrift and secondhand shops know that sizes can be all over the map, so clothes aren’t even organized by size.
+Whatever you do, don’t worry about the tags.
+Focus on whether or not it looks your size.

-3. Bring Goods to Donate ~ Some of the stores offer discount coupons to donors.
-So be sure to bring some things to donate each time you go shopping.
+3. Bring Goods to Donate ~ Some of the stores offer discount coupons to donors or sellers.
+Be sure to bring some things to donate or sell each time you go shopping.
 At the very least, it’s just a nice thing to do and it helps keep the cycle going.

 4. Know When Sales Happen ~ Many stores have discount days for everyone or discount days for specific populations like seniors or military.
 Check these out if you’re interested.
 Know the store might be busier or more picked over, but it could result in a great find at an even better price!
 You can find out their sales days but asking associates or following their social media accounts.
 (I took my mom with me on a random Tuesday once, and she whipped out her ID to get us the senior discount!)

-5. Consider the Donors ~ Shop the stores in communities where donors in the area are likely to buy the brands you want to find in the store.
+5. Consider the Donors ~ Shop at the stores located in communities where donors in the area are likely to buy the brands you want to find in the store.
 In other words, if you’re looking for high end designer brands, head to the fancier neighborhoods.
 Donors are most likely to drop off their goods at the stores closest to their homes.
 It’s the most convenient and only makes sense.
 Consider heading to the thrift stores in more expensive neighborhoods where members of the community more frequently buy high end brands.
 If the community doesn’t shop high end stores on their own, it only follows that those high end brands won’t show up in their local thrift shops.
+In fact, I think this is the best kept secret of thrift store shopping and wrote an entire post about it.

 6. Scan the Fabrics ~ Thrift stores jam pack their racks with all sorts of things, many of which never interest me or aren’t of great quality.
 Finding the hidden gem keep us all coming back, but it’s not so simple.
 To quickly sift through the mounds and endless racks of items, I like to start by scanning the fabrics both with my eyes and my hands.
 I quickly make my way down a rack and stop only when I feel and see a fabric that looks to be high end.
 Designer and high-quality pieces typically are made of higher quality fabrics, so this has been a quick indicator for me of things I should stop to spend an extra second or two admiring in my quest to dig through all the product available.

 Hopefully you find a few of these tips helpful.
 If so, consider sharing them with a friend!
-It’s super simple with those share buttons just down below the post.
+It’s super simple with those share buttons so share away.

 Further, head back to the series recap to take a look at the other installments.